seglo/connect-prism/README.md

 #### Proxy

-And finally, prism supports simple proxying in much the same way as the [grunt-connect-prism](https://github.com/drewzboto/grunt-connect-proxy) plugin works.
+And finally, prism supports simple proxying in much the same way as the [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy) plugin works.
 In fact, this plugin is heavily inspired by that project.
 While in proxy mode, listening events for recording and mocking are disabled.

 ### Adapting the "connect" task

-#### Adding the middleware
+#### Adding the middleware using grunt-contrib-connect

 This configuration is based on a modification to the connect middleware configuration that the yeoman [angular-generator](https://github.com/yeoman/generator-angular) will create.